 - Schools of Medicine: University of Alabama-Birmingham, Indiana University, University of South Alabama, Armed Forces, Universidad Iberoamericana (D.Rep.), University of Oklahoma

-- Schools of Osteopathic Medicine: Edward Via Virginia, West Virginia, Philadelphia, Michigan State, Pikeville College, Alabama College of Osteopathic Medicine
+- Schools of Osteopathic Medicine: Edward Via Virginia, West Virginia, Philadelphia, Michigan State, Pikeville College, Alabama College of Osteopathic Medicine, Auburn University

-- Schools of Pharmacy: Auburn University, Samford University, University of Louisiana, Mercer University, South University (S.C.), South College (Tenn.), University of Southern Nevada, Florida A&M University, Belmont University
+- Schools of Pharmacy: Auburn University, Samford University, University of Louisiana, Mercer University, South University (S.C.), South College (Tenn.), University of Southern Nevada, Florida A&M University, Belmont University, Ohio State University

 - Schools of Dentistry: University of Alabama-Birmingham, Temple University, University of Florida

-- Ph.D./M.S. programs: Yale University, Johns Hopkins University, Duke University, Emory University, University of Colorado, University of Nevada, University of Mississippi, Vanderbilt University, University of Washington, Washington University, Georgia Tech, Florida State University, University of Florida, University of Iowa, University of New Haven, University of Memphis, University of Georgia, University of South Carolina, University of Tennessee, University of North Carolina-Greensboro, George Mason University, Auburn University, Michigan State University, University of Alabama (Tuscaloosa, Birmingham, and Huntsville), University of Cincinnati, Lewis & Clark University, Indiana University, Washington University, University of Southern Mississippi
+- Ph.D./M.S. programs: Yale University, Johns Hopkins University, Duke University, Emory University, Kansas University, University of Colorado, University of Nevada, University of Mississippi, Vanderbilt University, University of Washington, Washington University, Georgia Tech, Florida State University, University of Florida, University of Iowa, University of New Haven, University of Memphis, University of Georgia, University of South Carolina, University of Tennessee, University of North Carolina-Greensboro, George Mason University, Auburn University, Michigan State University, University of Alabama (Tuscaloosa, Birmingham, and Huntsville), University of Cincinnati, Lewis & Clark University, Indiana University, Washington University, University of Southern Mississippi

-- Our alumni serve as high school chemistry teachers and as chemistry professors at colleges and universities across the U.S., and as researchers and in a myriad of other professions.
+- Our alumni serve as high school chemistry teachers and as chemistry professors at colleges and universities across the U.S., and as researchers and in myriad professions.